oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 #### Oracle Linux and WebLogic Container Images

 Oracle Linux is under open source license and is completely free to download and use.
-- In addition, with Weblogic license and support, customers have access to the latest Weblogic container images which bundle the latest slim Oracle Linux images.
+- In addition, with WebLogic license and support, customers have access to the latest WebLogic container images which bundle the latest slim Oracle Linux images.
-- Customer support for Weblogic container images is handled by the Weblogic support team.
+- Customer support for WebLogic container images is handled by the WebLogic support team.
-- Oracle Linux patches are only delivered with the newer Weblogic container images, which can be automated.
-Weblogic license and support do not give customers entitlements to have direct access to Oracle Linux support or Unbreakable Linux Network (to access the standalone Oracle Linux patches).
+- Oracle Linux patches are delivered only with the newer WebLogic container images, which can be automated.
+WebLogic license and support do not give customers entitlements to have direct access to Oracle Linux support or Unbreakable Linux Network (to access the standalone Oracle Linux patches).

 #### Reference